-The P&C is much more than just a fund raising committee; members of the P&C are involved in many aspects of the school:
+The P&C is much more than just a fund raising committee!
+The P&C is about people just like you, working closely with the school to strengthen the school community where all out children benefit.
+Members of the P&C are involved in many aspects of the school:

 - Canteen volunteers

+- Fundraising support for the school

 - Scribes for examinations

 - Interviewing panels for staff placements

 - Selection panels for Year 7 enrolments

 - Various committees e.g. Canteen, site, uniform, performing arts and social

 - Annual Report writing

 - Textbook covering as required

-Picnic Point High School P&C meetings are usually held on 3rd Monday of each month at 6:30pm in A Block and all are welcome.
+Picnic Point High School P&C meetings are usually held on 3rd Monday of each month at 6:30pm via Zoom and all are welcome.
 This is an opportunity to ask questions, find out what's going on at the school, get to know how things run, offer suggestions and get to know other parents.